melvanderwal/HA-Amber-Electric-Usage-Charts/README.md

 **18 May 2024: Added negative price support to cost/profit utility meters.**  Existing users: just add the line `delta_values: true` to each import cost and export profit utility meter.

 **24 May 2025: Added 5min versions for Amber users that have been migrated to 5min billing.**

-**3 October 2025: Charts updated to use the last group_by aggregator, which accommodates the display of negative purchase costs.**
+**3 October 2025: Charts updated to use the last group_by aggregator, which accommodates the display of negative purchase costs.** Existing users: just change `func: max` to `func: last` in each `group_by` section.

 ***